tj5miniop/ublue-rolling-images/README.md

 # To do

 - massive update incoming for all non-nvidia images.
-This will include the latest mesa drivers.
+Add extra packages, build custom kernel?

 - disable ssh.
 SSH is highly beneficial and leaving it on is a big security issue.